rc042/Marlin-DiscoEasy200/README.md

 Improvement for the move and probe on the plate need to be done since the head is different from the original one.

-This point is directely adresses in the slicer (Simplify3D with the modification of the _Origin offset_, x=9, y=16)
+This point is directely adressed in the slicer (Simplify3D with the modification of the _Origin offset_, x=9, y=16)